f-faye/flood-prediction/README.md

 ### Requirements

 ```
-The programming language of choice is Jupyter Notebook 6.1.4.
-The libraries used for preprocessing data and for data management in general are Numpy, Pandas, and Scikit-Learn .
+The programming language is Jupyter Notebook 6.1.4.
+The libraries used for preprocessing data and for data management are Numpy, Pandas, and Scikit-Learn .
 The Deep-Learning frameworks used are TensorFlow and Keras.
 The figures are made using Matplotlib
 ```